jhamilton2394/Square-Sync-Manager/README.md

 Square Sync Manager (from here on referred to as SSM) uses Squarespace's API and requires the Commerce Advanced subscription.

-Refer to the requirements.txt file for a list of dependencies.

 NOTE: Excel is the only spreadsheet type supported in v0.0.1 through v0.0.3.1 (current version)

 HOW IT WORKS: